Get Started

 Installation

-Symbolica can be installed for Python >3.5 using pip:
+Symbolica can be installed for Python >3.5 using pip on all major 64-bit platforms:

 pip install symbolica